<> <> <> <>

 Jump to:

-• Meditation and mindfulness is increasingly popular among successful men looking to give themselves an edge, reduce anxiety and think clearly.
+Meditation and mindfulness are increasingly popular among successful men looking to give themselves an edge, reduce anxiety and think clearly.

 But we wouldn't be writing this if we didn't feel strongly that Australian men should give it a go.
 It's life-changing stuff, and all of us at the Pilot office are converts (not in a religious way — and we'll explain that soon).

-Also, there is a tonne of study coming out to show practice can help modulate pain, mitigate anxiety and depression, improve cognitive function, and even produce changes in gray matter density in regions of the brain related to learning and memory, emotional regulation, and self awareness.
+Also, there is a tonne of research coming out to show practice can help modulate pain [1], mitigate certain mental health issues [2][3], improve cognitive function [4], and even produce changes in grey matter density in regions of the brain related to learning and memory, emotional regulation, and self-awareness [5].

 Excuse B: "I can't meditate."